Fachschaft-Mathe-Informatik-Paderborn/Klausurarchiv/REST-API.md

 Access to certain resources may be restricted depending on the resource class and the client's authorization:

 * Courses, Folders, and Authors are always retrievable by anyone.
-* A document is retrievable iff the user is logged in and is authorized to retrieve all downloads, or the document is question belongs to a visible item.
+* A document is retrievable iff the user is logged in and is authorized to retrieve all downloads, or the document belongs to a visible item.
 * An item is retrievable iff the user is logged in and is authorized to retrieve all items, or the item is visible.

 The creation, modification and deletion of resources is only possible by users that are logged in and are authorized to do so.